fagan2888/PyORAM/README.rst

 Python-based Oblivious RAM (PyORAM) is a collection of Oblivious RAM algorithms implemented in Python.
-This package serves to enable rapid prototyping and testing new Oblivious RAM algorithms tailored for the cloud-storage setting.
+This package serves to enable rapid prototyping and testing of new ORAM algorithms and ORAM-based applications tailored for the cloud-storage setting.
 PyORAM is written to support as many Python versions as possible, including Python 2.7+, Python 3.3+, and PyPy 2.6+.

 This software is copyright (c) by Gabriel A. Hackebeil (gabe.hackebeil@gmail.com).